Yuriy Sushko: Arrest, trial and imprisonment

 The murders remained unsolved for some time, but would soon come to an end with Sushko confessing his deeds.
-Suspicions fell on him for Mironov and Korolev's killings, and while walking towards his house, he stumled upon Officer Denis Kazakov and his partner.
+Suspicions fell on him for Mironov and Korolev's killings, and while walking towards his house, he stumbled upon Officer Denis Kazakov and his partner.
 Kazakov, who was familiar with Yuriy because of his mishaps and disrupting public order, brought him to the department for interrogation and started asking questions about the two missing men.
-Much to the two officers surprise, Sushko offered to write a confession, and further admitted to killing Smirnov, Antipov and Belova.
+Much to the two officers' surprise, Sushko offered to write a confession and further admitted to killing Smirnov, Antipov and Belova.
 His claims were proven when he explained how he killed, and pointed out where the gravesites were.
 Because some of the deceased lacked muscle tissues and limbs, some suspected that Sushko might've engaged in cannibalism.
-At a later point, Yuriy contended that he did everything in self-defense, drawing a comparison between him and the Uzbek mass murderer Sirojiddin Sherilev, among whose victims were three children.
+At a later point, Yuriy contended that he did everything in self-defence, drawing a comparison between him and the Uzbek mass murderer Sirojiddin Sherilev, among whose victims were three children.

-At trial, Sushko did many things to attract attention, changed his testimony and claimed that he was forced into confessing, saying that "the more corpses, the better."
-He denied any previous accusations, particularly the ones about cannibalizing his victims, and explained away his odd behaviors while out in the streets (baptizing trees, showing off karate techniques, dancing in the streets and stripping himself) as a combination of alcoholism and his schizophrenia.
+At trial, Sushko did many things to attract attention, changed his testimony and claimed that he was forced into confessing, saying that "the more corpses, the better".
+He denied any previous accusations, particularly the ones about cannibalizing his victims, and explained away his odd behaviours while out in the streets (baptizing trees, showing off karate techniques, dancing in the streets and stripping himself) as a combination of alcoholism and his schizophrenia.
 This was shot down by Justice Marianna Boldova, who said that many people with this ailment were upstanding citizens.
 Despite the severity of his crimes, he was recognized as sane, and in 2017, Yuriy Sushko was convicted of the five murders and sentenced to life imprisonment.
-While in jail, Sushko claimed that he was writing a book on how to solve the conflict in Ukraine, and that he was also applying for Russian citizenship.
+While in jail, Sushko claimed that he was writing a book on how to solve the Russo-Ukrainian war, and that he was also applying for Russian citizenship.
 He also said that he'd be willing to atone for his sins by joining the volunteer forces to restore peace in his home country.